zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Consider a group of \\(N\\) arbitrary particles of embedded in a source-free region of a linear, isotropic, homogeneous medium characterized by the wavenumber \\(k\\).
 Let \\(V\\) denote both the region of space that contains the particles and its volume.
 For convenience, assume that the center of \\(V\\) coincides with the origin of the coordinate system.

-The field acting on each particle is the sum of the incident field and the scattered fields produced by all the other particles \[[8](#references) (ch.
+The field acting on each particle is the sum of the incident field and the scattered fields produced by the other particles \[[8](#references) (ch.
 6.1)\].
-The strength of this total field depends on the number of particles, the distances between them, as well as the shape, the orientation, and the composition of each particle.
+The strength of this field depends on the number of particles, the distances between them, as well as the shape, the orientation, and the composition of each particle.
 In most cases, estimation of the scattered field in the region containing the particles is a formidable task more suited for a numerical computation.
-However, it is possible to make the problem amenable to an analytical treatment at the cost of generality, by considering a small group of weakly scattering, widely spaced particles[^18].
-These properties make the *single-scattering approximation* applicable, which allows us to neglect the action of the scattered field on the particles of the group \[[8](#references) (ch.
+However, it is possible to make the problem amenable to an analytical treatment at the cost of generality, by considering a small group of weakly scattering, widely spaced particles.
+These properties make the *single-scattering approximation* applicable[^18], which allows us to neglect the action of the scattered field on the particles in the group \[[8](#references) (ch.
 14.1)\].

-[^18]: The precise theoretical criteria for applicability of the single-scattering approximation are not well-established.
+[^18]: The quantitative criteria for applicability of the single-scattering approximation are not well-established.

-As usual, we shall utilize the superposition principle to decompose the incident field into individual plane waves.
+As usual, we shall utilize the superposition principle to decompose the incident field into a number of plane waves.
 If the host medium is non-absorptive and non-magnetic, then the expressions of the incident field (Eqn.
 16.1) and the associated time-averaged Poyinting vector (Eqn.
 16.3) are identical to those shown in the previous section.

 Let \\(\bm{r_j}\\) denote the location of the \\(j\\)-th particle, and \\(a_j\\) -- the radius of its bounding sphere.
 If the observation point \\(\bm{r}\\) is located in the radiation zone of each particle, then the distances \\(R_j = |\bm{R_j}| = |\bm{r} - \bm{r_j}|\\) satisfy the inequalities given by Eqn.
 13.13: